 Actually safety has never been a problem in Sharm El Sheikh.
 And Egypt is getting safer as the new government is doing everything they can to restore order.

-So don't worry and enjoy your trip:) over 3 years agoAnswered by Ahmed Mohamed via WorldNomads.com
+So don't worry and enjoy your trip:) almost 6 years agoAnswered by Ahmed Mohamed via WorldNomads.com